wekeo/eo-data-vis-good-practice-guide/docs/source/10_visualisation_checklist.rst

 2. Does your image have a simple key, scale bar and where relevant a background map, so that people understand the context and everything is clear in the image or animation.

-3. Try to use a colour scheme that is clear and **appropriate for the data shown** and avoid overly dramatic colour schemes.
+3. Try to use a colour scheme that is clear and **appropriate for the data shown**.

 4. Have you annotated the main features that you want to show e.g., wildfire, don’t assume that it will be obvious to everyone.